LicomJS/Licom/README.md

 - To install on Chrome/Opera, go to the add-ons screen `chrome://extensions/` and simply drag the add-on you downloaded into the window.

 - To install on Firefox, open a window `about:debugging#/runtime/this-firefox` and click on temporarily load an add-on and select the downloaded add-on.

+## Contributing

+If you want to help develop Licom, feel free to add a new PR!
+I'm happy for any help!